ArshvirGoraya/ArshvirGoraya/README.md

 ## Arshvir Goraya
 ### I am a Game Developer

 I have multiple years of collaborative experience in Unity and Godot.
-I am skilled in C# and GDScript and even a little Rust.
+I am skilled in C#m GDScript and even a little Rust.
 I'm comfortable with both OOP and ECS approaches to game development.
 I love collaborating in all aspects of game creation :D

 #### Skills and Experience
 * C#